AlfredA93/meditate-with-alfred/README.md

 - Fonts were installed using `@import` code from [Google Fonts](https://fonts.google.com/)

+- Favicon Icon used to give the tab an icon was sourced from [favicon.cc](https://www.favicon.cc/?action=icon&file_id=941316)

 ### **Helpsheets and Learning Resources**

 Throughout writing the code, I looked over learning resources and helpful videos to inspire and understand the syntax of the code with greater clarity.
 These are as follows -